A Course on Elementary Probability Theory: Conditional Probability and Independence

 Both the Bayes Formula and the Total Probabilities Formula are very useful in a huge number of real problems.
 Here are some examples.\\

 \textbf{Example}.\\

 \textbf{Example 1}.
 (The umbrella problem).
-An umbrella is in one the sept floors of a building with probability $0\leq p\leq 1$.
-Precisely, it is in each floor with propbability $p/7$.
+An umbrella is in one the seven floors of a building with probability $0\leq p\leq 1$.
+Precisely, it is in each floor with probability $p/7$.
 We searched it in the first six floors without success so that we are sure it is not in these first six floors.
 What is the probability that the umbrella is in the seventh floor?\\

 \textbf{Solution}.
 Denote by $E_{i}$ the event : \textit{The umbrella is in the $i$-th floor}.
 The event